jina-ai/jina/docs/datatype/image/image2image.md

 can be based on any type of metric but without going deeper into this, we will focus only on Euclidean distance between two embeddings (corresponding to two images).

-Now, you might wonder what this *Indexer* is, or how to use a neural network of your choice.
-Worry not, we've got you covered.
-In Jina we have three fundamental concepts that you need to know to follow this tutorial.
-If you haven't read it yet, head on over to [Jina's basic concepts](https://docs.jina.ai/fundamentals/concepts/) page.

-An Executor is the algorithmic unit in Jina.
-It performs a single task on a `Document` or `DocumentArray`.
-We have many Executors available on [Jina Hub](https://hub.jina.ai) - a marketplace for Executors.
-You can use any of them relevant to your tasks or build one of your own.
-Coming back to the problem, we will use the **SimpleIndexer** Executor as our indexer (the one that stores and retrieves data).
+We will use the **SimpleIndexer** Executor as our indexer (the one that stores and retrieves data).
 This Executor also returns the matching `Document` when we make a query.
 The search part is done using the built-in `match` function of `DocumentArrayMemmap`.
-To encode the images into embeddings we will use our own defined Executor which uses the pre-trained 'ResNet101' model.
+To encode the images into embeddings we will use our own Executor which uses the pre-trained 'ResNet101' model.

 ## Flow Overview